by Krystiana Morales

-After the "God and Guns" panel in February, a group of small group coordinators wanted to continue the conversation by creating the “Is Jesus a Pacifist?” panel.
+After the “God and Guns” panel in February, a group of small group coordinators wanted to continue the conversation by creating the “Is Jesus a Pacifist?” panel.
 The panel was more theology based than “God and Guns.”
 During the panel, audience members texted questions to a number projected behind the panelists.
 The panelists were sophomore Andrew Langbehn, Provost Carol Simon and Director of Church Engagement Terry McGonigal.
 Langbehn served in the military for six and a half years and since then his position on pacifism has evolved.
-He went into the military in 2008 found it was all about brotherhood.
+He went into the military in 2008.
 In the military he had an identity crisis, but Christ became his identity which changed his perspective, Langbehn said.

 “As a Christian I had to look hard at what I was participating in and see if that was for the interest of America or actually for the global human interest,” Langbehn said.